 CONTRACTOR:

 CONTRACT TITLE:

-Contractor's professional liability insurance may be provided, in part, by self-insurance or large deductible as long as contractor provides: (1) evidence to the District that contractor has segregated amounts in a special insurance reserve fund meeting the contract's insurance requirements and restricted specifically to this project or (2) contractor's general insurance reserves are adequate to provide the necessary coverage and the Marin County Transit District may conclusively rely thereon.

-This statement shall accompany all requests for a reduction/waiver of insurance requirements.
-Please check the box if a waiver is requested or fill in the reduced coverage(s) where indicated below:
+Contractor's professional liability insurance may be provided provides: (1) evidence to the District that contractor has segreg insurance requirements and restricted specifically to this project the necessary coverage and the Marin County Transit District in This statement shall accompany all requests for a reduction/waif a waiver is requested or fill in the reduced coverage(s) where ated amounts into or (2) contractional conclusively aiver of insuran n a special insurand ctor's general insur y rely thereon. ce requirements. ce reserve fund i ance reserves ar meeting the contract's re adequate to provide

 Check Where Applicable Requested Limit Amount CAO Use Only

 General Liability Insurance \$

 Automobile Liability Insurance \$

 Workers' Compensation Insurance

 Professional Liability Deductible \$

-Please set forth the reasons for the requested reductions or waiver.
+Please set forth the reasons for the requested reductions or wa aiver.

-Contract Manager Signature:
+Contract Manager Signature: Date:

-Date: